piyuranjan/StewartLabRepository/README.md

 22. **TrimAdapter**: End to which adapters are already trimmed, if at all.
     * 5: If 5' adapter is trimmed.
 This is true if data is demultiplexed by the machine.
     * 3: If 3' adapter is trimmed.
-    * 5,3: If both 5' and 3' adapters are trimmed.
+    * 5;3: If both 5' and 3' adapters are trimmed.
 23. **5Adapter**: Sequence of the 5' end adapter used during sequencing.
 24. **3Adapter**: Sequence of the 3' end adapter used during sequencing.
 25. **Contact**: Initials of the people to contact for more information or reporting errors.
-Multiple people can be reported separated by a comma.
-For example, for the sample shown above, this string can be `SG,CP,PR,NS`.
+Multiple people can be reported separated by a semicolon.
+For example, for the sample shown above, this string can be `SG;CP;PR;NS`.
     * TB: Anthony (Tony) Bertagnolli
     * AB: Andrew Burns
     * ZP: Zoe Pratte